 - That the client put his money for the said purchase.

-Another issue that must be resolved in this proceeding, is to prove the contract breached by the promoter which is not difficult to do so considering that most of the promoters has gone bankrupt and the properties that were promoted by them have been repossessed by the banks that financed these constructions.
+Another issue that must be resolved in this proceeding, is to prove the contract breached by the promoter which is not difficult to do so considering that most of the promoters have gone bankrupt and the properties that were promoted by them have been repossessed by the banks that financed these constructions.

 In the event that there was no guarantee, neither general nor private (this is the most frequent case), the Supreme Court held that the bank is also liable because banks that received money from buyers without having previously required the promoter to open a special current account and also establishing a guarantee to be able to reimburse money anticipated by the buyer if the house keys’ was not handed “for any reason attributable to the promoter”.